Your digestive system takes nutrients from food into your bloodstream and eliminates potentially harmful substances.

-- A high fibre diet will help your body eliminate waste effectively.
+- A high fiber diet will help your body eliminate waste effectively.

-As well as helping maintain healthy digestive function and regularity, fibre also supports friendly gut bacteria.
-Healthy sources of fibre can come from high fibre cereals, fresh fruit, salads and vegetables, or using a fibre supplement such as oat bran or psyllium.
+As well as helping maintain healthy digestive function and regularity, fiber also supports friendly gut bacteria.
+Healthy sources of fiber can come from high fiber cereals, fresh fruit, salads and vegetables, or using a fiber supplement such as oat bran or psyllium.

 Friendly gut bacteria like Lactobacillus acidophilus and Bifidobacterium lactis are important for a healthy digestive tract.
 Acidophilus in particular may be effective at improving digestion if you’ve had a poor diet, medications like antibiotics, or if you suffer from bloating, gas or flatulence.